flox/flox/cli/flox/doc/flox-install.md

 For pkg-paths that consist of multiple attributes (e.g. `python310Packages.pip`) the install ID is set to the last attribute in the pkg-path (e.g. `pip`).

-If a flake output attribute is specified instead of a pkg-path, the install ID is inferred from the attribute path specified, or if no attribute path is provided, the install ID is inferred from the flake reference.
+As an advanced feature, a Nix flake installable may be specified instead of a pkg-path, and in this case the install ID is inferred from the attribute path specified, or if no attribute path is provided, the install ID is inferred from the flake reference.